 - Would they use them again?

-Contact the contractor’s all risks insurer and make sure they have sufficient cover in place.
+Ideally, go to see previous work and see the client face to face.
+In addition, contact the contractor’s all risks insurer and make sure they have sufficient cover in place.

 Are trade associations important?